“Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory”

 This verse describes the kind of Spirit we have received at the new birth.

-We are a species of people whose joy is not a result of external factors.
+We are a people whose joy is not a result of external factors.
 No it isn’t, it is a result of the spirit we have received.
+Our joy is not circumstantial.

-That’s why the epistles admonish us to rejoice even in not so good situations.
+That’s why the epistles admonish us to rejoice even in bad times.

 Take a look at what Apostle James said in James 1:2: “My brethren, count it all joy when ye fall into divers temptations.”